LordOfMice/hidusbf/README.md

 # hidusbf
-USB Mice Overclocking Software (for Windows)

 1. Short description.
-  This driver/program is intended to "overclock" USB mice (or other devices) under Windows 98, 98SE, ME, 2000, XP, Vista, 7, 8, 8.1, 10 including x64 versions.
+  This driver/program is intended to "overclock" USB mice (or other devices) under Windows 98, 98SE, ME, 2000, XP, 2003, Vista, 7, 8, 8.1, 10 including x64 versions.
   Also may be used for downclocking (and downclocking shall work always).

   !!!
-Note - overclocking may not work for Low speed devices which controlled by non Microsoft USB stack, like USB 3.x at Windows 7 or newest Microsoft drivers.
+Warning - overclocking may not work for Low Speed USB devices which controlled by non Microsoft USB stack, like OEM USB 3.x drivers at Windows 7 or with the newest Microsoft drivers.

   !!!
-Note 2 - you shall disable Secure Boot or modify the registry to enable loading of Microsoft unsigned drivers to successfully load driver under Windows 10 x64 version 1607 (Anniversary Update) or newer versions.
+Warning 2 - you SHALL disable Secure Boot or modify the Registry accordingly to enable loading of Microsoft unsigned drivers to load HIDUSBF driver successfully under Windows 10 x64 version 1607 (Anniversary Update) or newer versions.

   Program changes rate on selected devices only, not touching other devices on USB.